-To define the complete traffic separation scheme system, these features must associated with the feature Traffic Separation Scheme using the association Traffic Separation Scheme Aggregation (see clause 25.16).
+To define the complete traffic separation scheme system, these features must be associated with the feature Traffic Separation Scheme using the associations Traffic Separation Scheme Aggregation (see clause 25.17) and Aids to Navigation Association (see clause 25.2).

-- The name of the TSS must be populated using the complex attribute feature name. - Where it is required to encode an IMO declared Area to be Avoided within a TSS, this must be done using the feature Restricted Area Navigational (see clause 17.8), with attribute restriction = 14 (area to be avoided). - Where it is required to populate textual information for the TSS, this should be done using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information, or if the information is considered essential for safe navigation, using a Caution Area feature (see clause 16.10).
+- The name of the TSS must be populated using the complex attribute feature name. - Where it is required to encode an IMO declared Area to be Avoided within a TSS, this must be done using the feature Restricted Area Navigational (see clause 17.8), with attribute restriction = 14 (area to be avoided). - Where it is required to populate textual information for the TSS, this should be done using an associated instance of the information type Nautical Information (see clause 24.4), complex attribute information; or if the information is considered essential for safe navigation, using a Caution Area feature (see clause 16.10).